Rusalka

 Acclaimed director returns

-Director Tatjana Gürbaca and set designer Klaus Grünberg together create a fairytale-like and otherworldly universe on the Main Stage.
+Director Tatjana Gürbaca and set designer Klaus Grünberg together create an otherworldly universe on the Main Stage.
 The fairy tale is like a mirror reflecting our own world: a rapidly changing modern reality with no place for a woman like Rusalka.

 - Free introduction (in Norwegian) one hour before the performance